 Architectures and algorithms of intelligent control systems.
 Concepts, methods and tools for task organization, task coordination, and task executions.
 Attention will be given to computer simulations and real-world applications.

-SIE 571: Systems Cyber Security
+SIE 571: Systems Cyber Security Engineering

 The purpose of this course is to introduce selected topics, issues, problems and techniques in the area of System Cyber Security Engineering (SCSE), early in the development of a large system.
 Students will explore various techniques for eliminating security vulnerabilities, defining security specifications/plans and incorporating countermeasures to achieve overall system assurance.
 SCSE is an element of system engineering that applies scientific and engineering principles to identify, evaluate, and contain or eliminate system vulnerabilities to known or postulated security threats in the operational environment.
 SCSE manages and balances system security risk across all protection domains spanning the entire system engineering life cycle.